techShastri/Twitter-Clone/README.md

 # Twitter-Clone
-It as a basic working Twitter App with Basic Features of Twitter App.
+It as a basic working Twitter App with some basic features included.